William Seton (writer): Lieutenant William Seton

 William (1796-1868), and his siblings Richard, Rebecca, and Catherine, were left in the care of their aunt Rebecca Seton until their mother's return in June 1804.
 Rebecca died the following month.
 Their mother, who had become acquainted with Catholicism while abroad, converted in March 1805.
 Burke's Peerage (1900) recognized him as the head of the Seton family of Parbroath, senior cadets of the earls of Winton in Scotland.

 The Filicchis arranged for William and his brother Richard to attend Georgetown College.
 By 1808, Mrs. Seton had moved to Baltimore where she hoped to open a school for girls.
 At her request, Bishop John Carroll, president of St. Mary's College, had the boys admitted there.
 One of their teachers was Simon Bruté.
 In 1822 while sailing with the United States Navy, Richard became infected with typhus as a result of nursing a victim of the disease.
 Richard died at the age of twenty-three off the coast of Liberia on board the ship USS Oswego and was buried at sea.

 During 1815 and 1816, William was with the Filicchis in Italy, where he learned to speak Italian.
-He was fluent i French and Spanish.
+In addition to Italian, he was fluent in French and Spanish.
 William was made a midshipman in the US Navy in 1817; he received a commission as lieutenant in February 1826.
 In July 1832 he married Emily Prime and resigned his commission shortly thereafter.